chalasr/RCHConfigAccessBundle/README.md

 RCHConfigAccessBundle
 =====================

-Retrieve configuration values from any container-aware context using dot syntax.
+Retrieve final configuration values from any container-aware context.

 Why?
 ----